-- Under the 2004 Performance Incentive Plan and the Xerox Holdings Corporation Performance Incentive Plan (as amended and restated to date), if the Compensation Committee determines that an NEO has engaged in activity that is detrimental to the Company, it may cancel any awards granted to that individual.
+- The Officer Severance Program (see Employment and Separation) and, typically, any individual separation arrangement with a NEO, includes a provision that rescinds severance payments if the recipient engages in activity that is detrimental to the Company.
+Clawback arrangements may also be included in letter agreements with executives or under the Company's standard U.S. severance policy, as applicable at the time of the separation. - Under the 2004 Performance Incentive Plan and its successor, the Xerox Holdings Corporation Performance Incentive Plan, as Amended Through October 21, 2021 (collectively the PIP), if the Compensation Committee determines that a NEO has engaged in activity that is detrimental to the Company, it may cancel any awards granted to that individual.
 In addition, if such a determination is made before any change in control of Xerox, the Compensation Committee may rescind any payment or delivery of an equity or annual cash incentive award that occurred from six months before the detrimental activity.
-For this purpose, detrimental activity may include: - A violation of a non-compete agreement with the Company; - Disclosing confidential information (except for reporting and other communications protected by "whistle blower" provisions of the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd Frank)); - Soliciting an employee to terminate employment with the Company; - · Soliciting a customer to reduce its level of business with the Company; and - Engaging in any other conduct or act that is determined to be injurious, detrimental, or prejudicial to any interest of the Company.
+For this purpose, detrimental activity may include: - A violation of a non-compete agreement with the Company; - Disclosing confidential information (except for reporting and other communications protected by "whistle blower" provisions of the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd Frank)); - Soliciting an employee to terminate employment with the Company; - Soliciting a customer to reduce its level of business with the Company; and - Engaging in any other conduct or act that is determined to be injurious, detrimental, or prejudicial to any interest of the Company.

-If a payment or award is rescinded, the NEO will be expected to pay the Company the amount of any gain realized, or payment received in a manner the Compensation Committee, or its delegate requires.
+If a payment or award is rescinded, the NEO will be expected to pay the Company the amount of any gain realized, or payment received in a manner the Compensation Committee, or its delegate, requires.

-- Our E-LTIP equity award agreements, under the 2004 Performance Incentive Plan and Xerox Holdings Corporation Performance Incentive Plan (as amended and restated to date), include a clawback provision that applies if an accounting restatement is required to correct any material non-compliance with financial reporting requirements as required under Dodd Frank.
-Under this provision, the Company can recover, for the three prior years, any excess incentive-based compensation (over what would have been paid under the accounting restatement) from executive officers or former executive officers. - Annual incentive awards to NEOs under the MIP are also subject to the above clawback provisions. - Under the Xerox Corporation Supplemental Savings Plan, if a participant, including an NEO, is found to have engaged in detrimental activity, the Plan Administrator may reduce or rescind the matching contribution account balance and not pay such amounts to that individual.
+- Our E-LTIP PSU equity award agreements, as governed by the PIP, incorporate by reference the Recoupment Policy adopted by the Company effective December 1, 2023.
+Pursuant to the Recoupment Policy, in the event of an accounting restatement, the Company can recover, for the three prior years, any excess incentive-based compensation (over what would have been paid under the accounting restatement) from executive officers or former executive officers. - Annual incentive awards to NEOs under the MIP are also subject to the above clawback provisions. - Under the Xerox Corporation Supplemental Savings Plan, if a participant, including a NEO, is found to have engaged in detrimental activity, the plan administrator may reduce or rescind the matching contribution account balance and not pay such amounts to that individual.